-Problem-based learning scenarios aren’t designed in a day; ask anyone who’s ever designed one.
-They know that good story structure is essential on two levels: narrative, so that students stay engaged, and pedagogical, so that time is well spent in building skills and in cultivating deep conceptual understanding.
-When it comes to mystery-based learning, as we call it around TIP, the story is all.
-TIP is optional, so the story must be compelling.
+Problem-based learning scenarios aren’t designed in a day; ask any teacher who’s ever designed one.
+These designers know that good story structure is essential on two levels: narrative, so that gifted students stay engaged, and pedagogical, so that time is well spent in building skills and in cultivating deep conceptual understanding.
+When it comes to mystery-based learning, as we call it around Duke TIP, the story is all.
+TIP is optional, gifted students and their families must choose to join us, so the stories we offer in our programs such as eInvestigators for gifted 4th, 5th, and 6th graders must be compelling.

-So how do you organize all the moving parts–what feels like sometimes, as many as 206 bones–into a cohesive skeleton?
+So how do you organize all the moving parts of an immersive scenario–what feels like sometimes, as many as 206 bones–into a cohesive skeleton?

 - driving, or Essential Question;

 - that real characters–your students–must solve in the real world;

 - while developing meaningful skills.

 In other words, you’re bringing the best of your curricular design skills together with the skills of a novelist or moviemaker in order to get students curious enough to see the story to its end.
 And many artists will tell you that a good outline–good bones–is pretty essential if you want to effectively and efficiently create a story.